G52-75221XI - Laptop MSI - Free user manual and instructions

 Dual-Channel mode Population Rule

 In Dual-Channel mode, the memory modules can transmit and receive data with two data bus lines simultaneously.
 Enabling Dual-Channel mode can enhance the system performance.
-When you have two memory modules, please always insert them as the figures shown in below.
+When you have two memory modules, please always insert them as the figures shown below.

 MSI G52-75221XI - Dual-Channel mode Population Rule - 1